elves/elvish/README.md

 4. Get familiar with how to write [Effective Elvish](https://elv.sh/learn/effective-elvish.html).
 This is a living document that evolves with the Elvish language itself.

 If you would like to contribute, just read [CONTRIBUTING.md](CONTRIBUTING.md)!

-## Name

-In [roguelikes](https://en.wikipedia.org/wiki/Roguelike), items made by the elves have a reputation of high quality.
-These are usually called *elven* items, but I chose "elvish" because it ends with "sh", a long tradition of Unix shells.
-It also rhymes with [fish](https://fishshell.com), one of the shells that influenced the philosophy of Elvish.

-The word "Elvish" should be capitalized like a proper noun.
-However, when referring to the `elvish` command, use it in lower case with fixed-width font.

-Whoever practices the Elvish way by either contributing to it or simply using it is called an **Elf**.
-(You might have guessed this from the name of the GitHub organization.)
-The official adjective for Elvish (as in "Pythonic" for Python, "Rubyesque" for Ruby) is **Elven**.